amillion3/fix-that-pothole/README.md

 ___

 Users have access to a dashboard, where the a summary table of each pothole is displayed.
-A nearly complete record of each pothole is shown, but the user can click the `Full Record` button to get every single detail if they wish.
+A nearly complete record of each pothole is shown, but the user can click the `Full Record` button to complete details and further actions.
 ![Dashboard main](https://raw.githubusercontent.com/amillion3/fix-that-pothole/master/img/screenshots/dashboard-main.png)
 ___